imageofpi/PDC-API/README.md

-# PDC-API
-This repo contains codes for Flask app.
+# Plant Disease Classification - API - Flask App
 Requirement : a keras model file named - best_model-weights.hdf5
 Classes are mentioned in the app.py file.
 These classes belong to to <b>Pant Village dataset</b>